How To Cook Thin Pork Chops (Best Recipe)

 Marinate the pork chops in the refrigerator for at least 30 minutes, or up to 2 hours*.
 This will allow the flavors to penetrate the meat.

-How to Make Best Juicy Thin Pork Chops Step by Step: cooking the pork chops in butter and olive oil.
+How to Make Best Juicy Thin Pork Chops Step by Step: searing pork chops on both sides in pan.

 Resting: Once the pork chops are cooked, transfer them to a clean plate and cover them loosely with aluminum foil.
 Allow them to rest for a few minutes.
 This step is essential for juicy and tender pork chops.